kidlocchikapa/kidlocchikapa/README.md

 ---

-## 👤 About Me
+## About Me

-I'm a versatile software engineer from **Malawi 🇲🇼**, passionate about building end-to-end solutions — from pixel-perfect frontends and scalable backends, to intelligent data pipelines and cloud-native deployments.
-I thrive at the intersection of clean engineering and real-world impact.
+I'm a versatile software engineer from **Malawi**, passionate about building end-to-end solutions — from pixel-perfect frontends and scalable backends, to data insights and cloud-native deployments.
+I thrive at the intersection of clean engineering and real-world human impact.

-- 🔭 Currently building **full-stack and mobile** products
+- Currently building **full-stack and mobile** products
-- 🧠 Deepening expertise in **ML/AI** and **cloud-native architectures**
+- Deep interest in **AI, RAG pipelines** and **data analytics**
-- 🤝 Always open to **collaborating** on impactful projects
+- Always open to **collaborating** on impactful projects
-- 💬 Ask me about **React, Node.js, Flutter, Python, or DevOps**
+- Ask me about **React, Node.js, Flutter, Kotlin, or DevOps**

 ---

-## 🛠️ My Favorite Tools & Technologies
+## My Favorite Tools & Technologies

 > Tools and technologies that I have worked with and am passionate about

-### 🌐 Frontend
+### Frontend

 <table>
   <tr>